We envision a world where all sentient beings have the freedom to lead a self-determined life, and are respected and valued as individuals.

 Expertise for Animals is one of the first organizations in the young field of consulting on animal-related topics.
 Instead of carrying out our own campaigns and petitions, we provide other organizations and actors with scientific knowledge on animal welfare.
 Scientific knowledge plays a central role in debates on nonhuman animals.

 Our clients benefit from our professional support.
 Through the knowledge provided, they can work more informed and effective.
 The seriousness and validity of the campaigns, petitions, lobbying and educational work as well as their activities in animal law increase through thoroughly researched and prepared information.
+Read more about our unique approach.

 What does Expertise for Animals do?